 A purgative administered the night prior to the operation is a time-honoured custom.
-I am inclined to think, however, that the custom followed by some surgeons of giving perhaps 1 grain of calomel and 3 grains of Pil.
+The author is inclined to think, however, that the custom followed by some surgeons of giving perhaps 1 grain of calomel and 3 grains of Pil.
 Colocynth. et Hyoscy. two nights before the operation is distinctly more desirable.
-It may be followed by 2 oz. of Franz Joseph water, or any saline, on the morning of the day before the operation-or by an enema of soap and water.
+It may be followed by 2 öz. of Franz Joseph water, or any saline, on the morning of the day before the operation or by an enema of soap and water.
+In the case of feeble patients, $\frac{1}{2}$ oz. liquorice powder to be preferred.

 Two or three copious evacuations of the bowels a few hours before a prolonged operation on the abdomen, such as a hysterectomy or gastro-enterostomy, are by no means calculated to put the patient's circulation and nervous system in a condition best fitted to stand the strain of operation, or the chloroform used to produce anæsthesia.
 By those said evacuations the solar plexus and sympathetic nervous system generally are subjected to a marked depressant influence, and the blood pressure is greatly reduced.
 Most people are able to recall the sense of collapse and temporary exhaustion occasioned by the free action of a purgative, or following the injection and subsequent evacuation of a large enema.
-I am, therefore, strongly disposed to suggest that the purgative should be given thirty-six hours before the operation, and during the day before the operation the patient be most carefully dieted, and fed with such things as are readily digested and leave little residue.
+The author is, therefore, strongly disposed to suggest that the purgative should be given thirty-six hours before the operation, and during the day before the operation the patient be most carefully dieted, and fed with such things as are readily digested and leave little residue.
 It must also be remembered that in some persons a mercurial purgative itself will cause sickness, so that the after-vomiting due to the anæsthetic will in this way be aggravated.

 The actual administrations of food on the day of the operation will largely depend on the time at which it is performed.
 The time of election is undoubtedly 9 A.M., when the vitality of the human species is at about its highest.
-For this hour, if the patient is awake, a cup of tea or beef-tea might be given at 6 A.M., or 6.30-if not, the rest to body and mind afforded by sleep is more desirable.
+For this hour, if the patient is awake, a cup of tea or beef-tea might be given at 6 A.M., or 6.30-if not, the rest to body and mind afforded by sleep is more desirable.\